UCI-GDIM31/w0-setup-check-in-aditmohindra/README.md

 3. What are you hoping to get out of this class?

-I want to learn Unity and reallyylearn the core tenets of game development so after this class I can go out and have a better understanding of the game I want to make and know the steps I need to take to do it..
+I want to learn Unity and really learn the core tenets of game development so after this class I can go out and have a better understanding of the game I want to make and know the steps I need to take to do it..

 4. What, if anything, are you nervous about for this class?